BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 /usr/sbin/sendmail -bd -q30m

-There are several different ways to add a serial terminal to the BIG-IP Controller.
+There are a couple of different ways to add a serial terminal to the BIG-IP Controller.
 You can add a serial terminal in addition to the console, or you can add a serial terminal as the console.
 The difference between the two is:

 |4||Internal||Data terminal ready|